Volograms/vol_libs/wasm/README.md

 ## Importing Modules in your Projects

-You can import the modules into your projects a number of way
+You can import the modules into your projects a number of ways:

-### npm
+### NPM

 * Open your terminal and `cd` into your node project
 * Run the command `npm i @volograms/web_vol_lib`
-* Import the modulke into your script using
+* Import the module into your script using:

 ```js
 import initModule from "@volograms/web_vol_lib/vol_web.mjs";
 ```

-### cdn
+### CDN

 * cdn is hosted by [jsdelivr](https://www.jsdelivr.com)
 * In your HTML file you can use an `importmap` to import the modules: